xhyrom/discord-datamining/data/articles/normal/articles/4420143548951/content.md

 <p>A: There is no age requirement for Blazing 8s</p>
 <p><span class="wysiwyg-font-size-large"><strong>Q: How do I play?</strong></span></p>
 <p>A: To start a game, first join one of the voice channels.
 Once there, you should see the Activity Launcher (it looks like a rocket ship) in the voice channel controls.
 Click the Activity Launcher to open the Activity Shelf, and then select "Blazing 8s".</p>
+<p id="docs-internal-guid-6d410d15-7fff-493e-8203-9d1ac12caab6"><span class="wysiwyg-font-size-large"><strong>Q: How many players can play Blazing 8s?</strong></span></p>
+<p>A: Blazing 8s is a game for 2-5 players.
+However, more members can join the activity as spectators and join the queue to play in future hands.</p>
 <p><span class="wysiwyg-font-size-large"><strong>Q: Where can I report bugs and problems with the game?</strong></span></p>
 <p>A: You'll be able to submit a bug report by going to <a href="https://dis.gd/bugreport" target="_blank" rel="noopener noreferrer">https://dis.gd/bugreport</a></p>
 <p>For instructions on how bug reports should be submitted, please see our Help Center article: <a href="https://dis.gd/bugs" target="_blank" rel="noopener noreferrer">https://dis.gd/bugs</a> </p>